Panelling

-Panelling (or paneling in the U.S.) is a millwork wall covering constructed from rigid or semi-rigid components.
+Panelling (or paneling in the United States) is a millwork wall covering constructed from rigid or semi-rigid components.
 These are traditionally interlocking wood, but could be plastic or other materials.

-Panelling was developed in antiquity to make rooms in stone buildings more comfortable both by insulating the room from the stone, and reflecting radiant heat from wood fires, making heat more evenly distributed in the room.
+Panelling was developed in antiquity to make rooms in stone buildings more comfortable both by insulating the room from the stone and reflecting radiant heat from wood fires, making heat more evenly distributed in the room.
 In more modern buildings, such panelling is often installed for decorative purposes.
 Panelling, such as wainscoting and boiserie in particular, may be extremely ornate and is particularly associated with 17th and 18th century interior design, Victorian architecture in Britain, and its international contemporaries.

 Wainscot panelling

 The term wainscot (/ˈweɪnskət/ WAYN-skət or /ˈweɪnskɒt/ WAYN-skot) originally applied to high quality riven oak boards.

 Wainscot oak came from large, slow-grown forest trees, and produced boards that were knot-free, low in tannin, light in weight, and easy to work with.
-It was preferred to home-grown oak, especially in the Netherlands and United Kingdom, because it was a far superior product and dimensionally stable.
+It was preferred to home-grown oak, especially in the Netherlands and British Isles, because it was a far superior product and dimensionally stable.